RyanCPeters/Winter_2017/360_software_eng/group-project-checkin-ppt/ReadMe.md

 ===

 ### In a Nutshell
-_Steam Stream_ is a service that provides seamless integration of games in a player's steam library and Streaming outlets.
+_Steam Stream_ is a service that provides seamless integration of games in a player's steam library and streaming outlets.

 Be it **live streaming** on _Twitch_